gtournie/redux-form-validators/README.md

 The other url constraint options are (all true by default):

 - `protocolIdentifier` - if set to false your URL doesn't have to start with `{{protocol}}://`
+- `emptyProtocol` - if set to false, doesn't accept URLs starting just with `//`
 - `basicAuth` - accepts or not basic authentication
 - `ipv4` - accepts or not an IPv4 address as a host
 - `ipv6` - accepts or not an IPv6 address as a host